jonnevd/constrained-linkage/README.md

   - **Must-link / Cannot-link** via a constraint matrix `M`
     - `M[i,j] < 0` → encourages merging (must-link)
     - `M[i,j] > 0` → discourages merging (cannot-link)
-    - When `normalize_distances=True`, these penalties are scaled relative to the [0, 1] normalized distance range, making them proportional regardless of the original distance scale.
   - **Min/max cluster size** penalties (linear in violation amount)
-    - Similarly scales proportionally when `normalize_distances=True`
+    - Minimum adds a penalty when a merge would create a cluster smaller than the specified minimum.
+    - Maximum adds a penalty when a merge would create a cluster larger than the specified maximum.
+    - Penalty grows linearly with how far below/above the minimum/maximum the cluster size is.
+  - **Normalised** distances
+    - When `normalize_distances=True`, the penalties are relative to the [0, 1] normalized distance range, making them proportional regardless of the original distance scale.
 - No SciPy dependency — output `Z` works with SciPy’s downstream tools.

 ---